There is more detailed information about this National Nature Reserve here.

 The mere attracts a variety of wintering wildfowl and various species of ducks and geese breed.
 In recent years, growing numbers of Cormorants have been breeding on the islands.

-Commercial peat cutting in the reserve led to the creation of this area of open water that support birds, dragonflies and marsh plants such as golden dock.
+Commercial peat cutting in the reserve led to the creation of this area of open water that supports birds, dragonflies and marsh plants such as Golden Dock.

 Various paths lead through Holme Fen to this raised lookout (click here for a suggested route).
 During the winter of 2012-13 the tower hide was built and the creation of a large wetland area, known as Rymes Reedbed, began.
 The lookout is a great vantage point from which to see the restoration of this habitat and to watch for wildlife.
 More details on the Rymes Reedbed page.

-The bird hides at the meres often give views of large numbers of wildfowl.
+The bird hides at the two meres often give views of large numbers of wildfowl.

-In the spring you may see Great Crested Grebes displaying and Cormorants feeding young on their nests (see picture, right).
+In the spring you may see Great Crested Grebes displaying and Cormorants feeding young on their nests.
 In winter there are flocks of Greylag and Canada Geese, Teal, Mallard, Tufted Duck and Wigeon.

 Parking for Holme Fen is in bays along the side of the roads.
 Please note that parking is limited here and you are advised not to leave valuables in your car.